-The Queensland Curriculum and Assessment Authority as delegate for the Australian Skills Quality Authority registers and audits Queensland school RTOs.
+The Queensland Curriculum and Assessment Authority, as delegate for the Australian Skills Quality Authority (ASQA), registers and audits Queensland school registered training organisations (RTOs) .

 Appeal a QCAA VET registration and audit decision

-School RTOs who are not satisfied with a decision made by QCAA as delegate for Australian Skills Quality Authority have the option to appeal the decision by contacting the Principal Education Officer (VET Compliance Operations) or VET Manager at firstname.lastname@example.org.
-The appeal must be made by the Principal or RTO manager holding a delegation from the Principal.
+School RTOs who are not satisfied with a registration or audit decision made by QCAA as delegate for ASQA can ask the QCAAVET Unit to reassess its position or review the decision.
+The request must be made by the Principal (Chief Executive) or RTO manager (registration enquiries officer) as listed on Training.gov.au http://training.gov.au/Home/Tga.

-For a school RTO to request QCAA to reassess its position in relation to particular identified issues, the request must directly relate to a situation in which QCAA has identified issues that the school RTO needs to address.
+To request a review of a decision, the request must directly relate to a situation in which QCAA has identified issues that the school RTO needs to address.
 This includes the following situations:

 - making a decision to change the RTO’s scope of registration